-According to The Huffington Post, the dashboard on a website maintained by the Andhra Pradesh government allowed people to search and identify the homes of 51,66,698 families in 13 districts of Andhra Pradesh on the basis of religion, caste etc. The geo-location of the homes could be accessed with precise latitudinal and longitudinal coordinates.
-The CIS report says that though the details were masked from public view, a simple tweak in the URL parameter from nologin to login provided complete access to the information without a password.
+According to The Huffington Post, a web-portal maintained and managed by the Government of Andhra Pradesh allowed people to search, categorize and single out the homes of 51,66,698 households in 13 districts of the state on the basis of religion, caste, etc. The geo-location of the homes could be accessed with precise latitudinal and longitudinal coordinates.
+The CIS report says that though the details were masked from public view, a simple tweak in the URL parameter from nologin to login provided complete access to the information without a password (Sethi, 2018).